-1.-This Act may be cited as the Irish Nationality and Citizen- Short title. ship Act, 1955.
+1.-This Act may be cited as the Irish Nationality and Citizen- Short title. ship Act, 1956.

-2.-In this Act- the manage lands bushed to next to a saw the Definitions.
+2.-In this Act- also many limit bunders to nexiste a saw JoA Definitions.

-- 15 "the Act of 1935" means the Irish Nationality and Citizenship Act, 1935 (No. 13 of 1935); - "alien" means a person who is not an Irish citizen; - "consular office" includes a consulate-general, consulate or vice-consulate, whether in charge of a career or honorary consular 20 officer; - "diplomatic officer" means an ambassador extraordinary and plenipotentiary, envoy extraordinary and minister plenipotentiary, chargé d'affaires, counsellor or secretary of embassy or legation, or attaché; - 25 "foreign aircraft" means an aircraft which is not an Irish aircraft; ava all a supposed set from the best mort soil due (E) mortone du - "foreign ship" means a ship which is not an Irish ship; - "full age" means the age of twenty-one years, and upwards; - "Ireland" means the national territory as defined in Article 2 30 of the Constitution; - "Irish citizen" means a citizen of Ireland; - "Irish aircraft" means an aircraft registered in the State; - "Irish ship" means a ship registered in the State or a ship which, if not registered in the State or under the law of any other country, 35 is wholly owned by a person qualified to own a ship registered in the State or by persons all of whom are so qualified; - "the Minister" means the Minister for Justice;
+- 15 "the Act of 1935" means the Irish Nationality and Citizenship Act, 1935 (No. 13 of 1935); - "alien" means a person who is not an Irish citizen; - "consular office" includes a consulate-general, consulate or viceconsulate, whether in charge of a career or honorary consular 20 officer; - "diplomatic officer" means an ambassador extraordinary and plenipotentiary, envoy extraordinary and minister plenipotentiary, chargé d'affaires, counsellor or secretary of embassy or legation, or attaché; - 25 "foreign aircraft" means an aircraft which is not an Irish aircraft; - "foreign ship" means a ship which is not an Irish ship; - "full age" means the age of twenty-one years, and upwards; - "Ireland" means the national territory as defined in Article 2 30 of the Constitution; - "Irish citizen" means a citizen of Ireland; - "Irish aircraft" means an aircraft registered in the State; - "Irish ship " means a ship registered in the State or a ship which, if not registered in the State or under the law of any other country, is wholly owned by a person qualified to own a ship registered in the State or by persons all of whom are so qualified; - "the Minister" means the Minister for Justice;

-- "naturalised Irish citizen" means a person who acquires Irish citizenship by naturalisation, whether under this or any other enactment: - "prescribed" means prescribed by regulations made by the Minister; - "public service" when used in relation to the employment of a person, refers to employment in the service of the Government, whether or not in the civil service, or in the service of any public corporation or authority maintained wholly or partly out of public funds or in respect of which a Minister of State is responsible.
+- "naturalised Irish citizen" means a person who acquires Irish citizenship by naturalisation, whether under this or any other enactment; - "prescribed" means prescribed by regulations made by the Minister; - "public service" when used in relation to the employment of a person, refers to employment in the service of the Government, whether or not in the civil service, or in the service of any public corporation or authority maintained wholly or partly out of public funds or in respect of which a Minister of State is responsible.
 10

 Regulations. (see 1935 Act, s.
-28)
+28) 3.-(1) The Minister may make regulations in relation to any matter or thing referred to in this Act as prescribed or to be prescribed, but no such regulation shall be made in relation to the amount or collection of fees without the consent of the Minister for Finance.

-- 3.-(1) The Minister may make regulations in relation to any matter or thing referred to in this Act as prescribed or to be prescribed, but no such regulation shall be made in relation to the amount or collection of fees without the consent of the Minister for Finance. - (2) Every regulation made by the Minister under this section shall be laid before each House of the Oireachtas as soon as may be after it is made, and if a resolution annulling the regulation is passed by either House within the next subsequent twenty-one days on which that House has sat after the regulation is laid before it, 20 the regulation shall be annulled accordingly, but without prejudice to the validity of anything previously done thereunder.
+(2) Every regulation made by the Minister under this section shall be laid before each House of the Oireachtas as soon as may be after it is made, and if a resolution annulling the regulation is passed by either House within the next subsequent twenty-one days on which that House has sat after the regulation is laid before it, 20 the regulation shall be annulled accordingly, but without prejudice to the validity of anything previously done thereunder.